PedroGaya/hellblazers/srd-player.md

 The winner narrates how they won.
 Then, the loser narrates how they handle losing.
 The results of the quarrel are **final** — it's okay for the PC that lost to be bitter, but the story moves in the winner's direction. **_Both sides take fate._**

-## Push Yourself

-Expend extra effort to activate certain talents that require it.
-After using the talent, **_mark a related stat_** (_your choice_) or **_burn a fate slot_**.

 ## Interrupt

 Make an action roll to try to stop an impact move.
 This requires a specific talent.
 If not already involved, you now share the risk.
-On a messy, the GM takes or keeps suspense.
+On a messy, the GM builds tension.

 ## Always